WLAN-Pi/developers/style/PYTHON.md

 Bookworm (Python 3.11) may still receive bug fixes on existing packages.
 Bullseye (Python 3.9) is end-of-life for WLAN Pi.

+Existing repos may still carry older targets such as `py39` or `py311` in their `tox.ini` and `pyproject.toml`.
+These should be updated to include `py313` when the repo is next actively worked on.

 Tests
 -----